Updated August 2013

 - HIV drugs can stop working

-The non-nucleoside reverse transcriptase inhibitors (NNRTIs), such as Viramune (nevirapine), speed up enzymes and get some other drugs out of the system more quickly.
+The non-nucleoside reverse transcriptase inhibitors (NNRTIs), such as Viramune (nevirapine), speed up enzymes and remove some other drugs from the system more quickly.
 If you are taking a drug that speeds up liver enzymes, your health care provider may need to increase the doses of your other medications.

 If drugs cause similar side effects, combining them may increase the amount or seriousness of those side effects.
 For example, combining Zerit (stavudine) with Videx (didanosine) may increase the risk of a serious condition called lactic acidosis (high levels of lactic acid in the blood), especially in pregnant women.
 HIV+ pregnant women should not take Zerit and Videx together.